Jerry1314520/GAN-with-numpy--FC/README.md

-# Generative Adversarial Networks in Numpy & PyTorch
+# Generative Adversarial Networks in PyTorch & Numpy:

-A *work in progress* implementing variations of generative adversarial networks to improve my theoretical understanding and to gain exposure with Pytorch software.
+A few variations of generative adversarial networks coded in Pytorch & Numpy to improve my theoretical understanding and to gain exposure with Pytorch software.
+Summary of results and code is provided below for each variant.
 Open to suggestions and feedback.

 ![LeCun](https://www.import.io/wp-content/uploads/2017/06/Import.io_quote-image4-170525.jpg)